varuni7/Dementia-app/README.md

 Visual and memory based games which are a fun haven for senior citizens.
 All the games will be based on crucial information to the patient (collected through a query form and stored in firebase database ) thus, cognitive reinforcement is emphasized. features include :
-1)Word Search:
+1. Word Search:
 Classic word search game with a grid of letters and the user has to find key words or answers based on the hints on the hints page

-2)Reverse spell:
+2. Reverse spell:
  User has to type the reverse spelling of the word thrown at him / her by the app. (voice cue) User can click on repeat word to hear the word again .

-3)Picture Quiz:
+3. Picture Quiz:
 Visual based questionnaire for visual memory reinforcement.
 Implemented a dashboard to track the number of right and wrong answers.

- 4) To-do reminders:
+4. To-do reminders:
 User can create a to-do check list , tick off tasks . add new tasks and delete old ones.